 To develop a proof of concept, a software platform, based in the previous method in order to reflect the application of the studied techniques.

 In order to process all the processes from the method proposed it was developed a software tool, DOKS.
-DOKS was a client-server application developed taking advantage of Java technology to implement all the processes and components necessary.
+DOKS was a client-server application, developed using Java technology to implement all the processes and components necessary.
 To interact with the ontology, it was used Jena API.
 The communication to the database was made by JavaBeans technology.
 The ontology was developed in OWL.
 Rapidminer provided an API to access its results, and they were exported through a script represented in Groovy.
 To hold the results for later access, it was created an XML message.
 The main difficulties found in this outcome were the creation of the methods to match the frequent items to the concepts in the ontology.
 This was a complex method that required some time to develop, and still needs some more polishing, and yet, this outcome was completely fulfilled.

 Present results of the automatic OL process.
 Results composed by patterns discovered in the documents, their relations and the new concepts discovered.
 They should be presented in an understandable way to the user.

 To present the results from DOKS, a FrontEnd was implemented in web technology.
 Here the set of technologies used were: (i) Html5+CSS3 as a base to support the layout; (ii) The communication with the server was made through PHP technology and XML messages; (iii) To present the results in the web page, the technology chosen was PHP + XPath.
 The results were presented in a first page, in which the user could choose two concepts, based on the FIM, and the values of the metrics from each rule.
 This way, a relation between two concepts could be chosen for later processing.
 It is worth mentioning, the creation of a colour scheme for FIM process, in order to help the user chose the concept that best match the frequent item.
-By the previous lines it was proven the fulfilment of this outcome.
 The main difficulties in this outcome were the integration between technologies, and it was solved with practice and consulting online documentation.

 Finally, publication of scientific documents about the work, to be assessed by the academic community.